 By Gary Fitzgerald

 Asthma was once considered a single, though complex, disease.
-Now it’s recognized as a spectrum of diseases, with genetic and environmental factors playing a role in airway inflammation and hyperreactivity that causes coughing, wheezing and shortness of breath.
+Now it’s recognized as a spectrum of diseases.
+Genetic and environmental factors play a role in airway inflammation and hyper-reactivity.
+This leads to common asthma symptoms: coughing, wheezing and shortness of breath.

 Severe asthma is one form of the disease.
-It’s estimated that 5-10 percent of people with asthma have severe asthma – which is diagnosed when symptoms are not well controlled by high-dose inhaled controller medications or when two or more asthma flares in a 12-month span require oral corticosteroids.
+It’s estimated that 5-10 percent of people with asthma have severe asthma.

-Recent medical breakthroughs involving severe asthma are transforming how its treated.
+Recent medical breakthroughs involving severe asthma are transforming how its diagnosed and treated.
 Airway inflammation is a particular focus.

-As many as 50-70 percent of asthma patients have a form of asthma characterized by Type 2 inflammation – a type of systemic allergic response that can result in increased asthma exacerbations and decreased lung function.
-Research has discovered that cytokines, which are secreted proteins that signal the body’s cells and begin an immune response, are major contributors to the progression of Type 2 inflammation.
+As many as 50-70 percent of asthma patients have a form of asthma characterized by Type 2 inflammation.
+Type 2 inflammation is a type of systemic allergic response that can result in increased asthma exacerbations and decreased lung function.

-If you have asthma that is persistent and difficult to control with medication, talk with your doctor about Type 2 inflammation and whether stepping up medications is right for you.
+If you have asthma that is persistent and difficult to control despite medication, talk with your doctor about Type 2 inflammation.
+You may want to ask whether stepping up medications is right for you.

-Patients with allergic asthma may want to consider allergen immunotherapy, which can reduce the underlying trigger of asthma and decrease the severity of symptoms over time.
+Patients with allergic asthma may want to consider allergen immunotherapy.
+Allergen immunotherapy can reduce the underlying trigger of asthma and decrease the severity of symptoms over time.